Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/design.rst

 .. note::

-    The named expression classes are not implemented as sub-classes of :class:`ExpressionBase
+    The named expression classes are not implemented as sub-classes of :class:`ExpressionBase <pyomo.core.expr.current.ExpressionBase>`.
-    <pyomo.core.expr.current.ExpressionBase>`.
-This reflects design
-    constraints related to the fact that these are modeling components that belong to class hierarchies other than the expression class hierarchy, and Pyomo uses code optimizations that prohibit the use of multiple inheritance for these classes.
+    This reflects design constraints related to the fact that these are modeling components that belong to class hierarchies other than the expression class hierarchy, and Pyomo's design prohibits the use of multiple inheritance for these classes.

 Linear Expressions